General Academic Policies

 Independent Study

-Full-time, degree-seeking students may participate in an independent study under the supervision of faculty members with the approval of the Academic Dean.
-All students must first receive permission from the Academic Dean to approach a faculty member for an independent study.
+A full-time, degree-seeking student may participate in an independent study under the supervision of a faculty member with the approval of the Academic Dean.
+The student must first receive permission from the Academic Dean to approach a faculty member for an independent study.
 No student is permitted to take an independent study in a given area in a semester where an elective course in that area is offered, unless he/she has taken that elective course.
+Required registration and documentation of the independent study must be filed with the Registrar.
+The independent study must be completed within the designated academic semester and the grade submitted to the Registrar on the date determined unless circumstances require other arrangements for completion.

 Inclusive Language